 Statute of limitations – Prove the plaintiff waited too long to bring the medical malpractice claim.
 Every state has a statute of limitations on how long plaintiffs have to file such a claim.
 Your lawyer will know what the law is in your state.

 There is a lot to know about medical malpractice to present an effective defense.
 Your actions in your practice and the date that you are accused of malpractice, can make a big difference.
-Contact a qualified medical malpractice attorney as soon as possible to discuss the next steps you should take.
+Contact our qualified medical malpractice attorney at Perna & Abracht, LLC as soon as possible to discuss the next steps you should take.